- 1 Procedure for Job Safety Analysis (JSA)

 Details about Job Safety Analysis Procedure

-HOD of Operation Department & HOD of Concerned Maintenance Department will review and sign the JSA observation sheets for all critical jobs and ensure compliance of recommended safety measures.
+HOD of Operation Department & HOD of Concerned Maintenance Department will review and sign the JSA observation sheets for all critical jobs and ensure compliance with recommended safety measures.
 Compliance of the points emerged out of JSA to be noted in the JSA sheet at site signing on the extreme right column “Complied status”.
-Respective DGMs/ Fire & Safety will carry out random checking of JSA system compliance, take corrective action and discuss non-compliances, deviations if any, in weekly RSM / CSM meetings/ MSCM.
+Respective DGMs/ Fire & Safety will carry out random checking of JSA system compliance, take corrective action, and discuss non-compliances, deviations if any, in weekly RSM / CSM meetings/ MSCM.